XanderJC/scalable-birl/README.md

 ### Citing

-If you use this software please consider citing as follows:
+If you use this software please cite as follows:

 ```
 @inproceedings{chan2021scalable,